astronomer/docs/learn/airflow-params.md

 import tdro_example_downstream from '!!raw-loader!../code-samples/dags/airflow-params/tdro_example_downstream.py';
 import simple_param_dag from '!!raw-loader!../code-samples/dags/airflow-params/simple_param_dag.py';

-Params are arguments which are passed to an Airflow DAG or task at runtime and stored in the [Airflow context dictionary](airflow-context.md) of a specific DAG run.
-Both DAG- and task-level params can be passed to a DAG run using the respective `params` keyword.
+Params are arguments which you can pass to an Airflow DAG or task at runtime and stored in the [Airflow context dictionary](airflow-context.md) for each DAG run.
+You can pass DAG and task-level params to a DAG run by calling their keywords in `params`.

-This concept guide covers:
+This guide covers:

-- Different ways of passing params to a DAG at runtime.
+- How to pass params to a DAG at runtime.
 - How to define DAG-level param defaults which are rendered in the Trigger DAG w/config UI.
 - How to access params in an Airflow task.
 - The hierarchy of params in Airflow.